up

 Fiscal Year

 The 12-month period used to account for revenues and expenditures in Montgomery County commences on July 1 of each year and ends on June 30 of the following year.
-A Budget Process Flowchart timeline appears later in the section, which displays the relationships between the Capital Budget/CIP, Operating Budget/PSP, and Growth Policy processes across the year.
+A timeline appears at the end of this section.

 Operating and Capital Budgets